Dark Mode Design

 Windows

-- Use the Windows UI library for consistent app styling.
+- Follow Windows 11 dark mode guidelines and use the Windows UI library for consistent native-feeling components.

 macOS

-- Follow Apple’s macOS Human Interface Guidelines for dark mode.
+- Follow Apple’s macOS Human Interface Guidelines and use AppKit’s built-in dark mode support where possible.

 Measuring the Impact of Dark Mode